OWASP/owasp-summit-2017/Outcomes/Education/Teaching-Attacker-Perspective-to-Developers/Internal-Security-Meetup.md

 - Theory by instructor or web-based training.
 - Hackathons for practical skills.

-You can also go by topics, where you switch theory/practice for each topic.
+You can also go by topic, where you switch theory/practice for each topic.

 TDD can be good for that.
 Write the code from security tests.